Custom Carrier Card Flow

 #<som board name> example: k26 or k24

-Depending on what developers decide to put on their custom carrier card, they may choose different boot modes.
-JTAG booting should be available on all carrier cards and this section will detail how to boot Linux via JTAG using PetaLinux.
-Details on using PetaLinux to boot Linux can be found in Petalinux User Guide to help with booting with preferred bootmode.
+Depending on what you decide to put on your custom carrier card, you might choose different boot modes.
+JTAG booting is available on all carrier cards, and this section details how to boot Linux via JTAG using PetaLinux.
+To help with booting with your preferred boot mode, details on using PetaLinux to boot Linux can be found in the PetaLinux Tools Documentation: Reference Guide (UG1144).

 petalinux-package --prebuilt

-Then generate a xsdb tcl script <test.tcl>:
+Thenm generate a xsdb Tcl script <test.tcl>:

 petalinux-boot --jtag --prebuilt 3 --tcl <test.tcl>